Integrability of boundary Liouville conformal field theory: Introduction and main results

 \subsubsection{Conformal bootstrap for boundary LCFT}

 With the four basic correlation functions on $\mathbb{H}$ computed, to completely solve boundary LCFT one must then compute correlations on $\mathbb{H}$ with more insertion points or in higher genus (such as on an annulus).
 This requires the conformal bootstrap method first proposed in \cite{BPZ}, which claims that correlations with more points or in higher genus can be expressed in terms of the basic correlations and of the conformal blocks, a universal function completely specified by the representation theory of the Virasoro algebra.
 In the simpler setup of boundaryless surfaces, an example of a conformal block is given by \eqref{eq_blocks}.
-This one-point toric conformal block allows conjecturally to compute the one-point function of LCFT on the torus in terms of the three-point function on the sphere, see the discussions in \cite{Blocks} for more details.
+This one-point toric conformal block allows to compute the one-point function of LCFT on the torus in terms of the three-point function on the sphere, see the discussions in \cite{Blocks} for more details.
 For an example in physics of a bootstrap decomposition in the case of a domain with boundary, see \cite{Martinec} for the case of the annulus.

-At the level of mathematics the bootstrap problem has recently been solved in the groundbreaking work \cite{GKRV} in the case of the $N$-point function on the Riemann sphere.
-Adapting the method of \cite{GKRV} to the case of a surface with boundary is in principle doable but will require technical work.
-For a discussion in the probability literature of the bootstrap problem for boundary LCFT see also the section of \cite{BaWong} on fusion in boundary LCFT.
-Lastly let us point out that one reason to pursue the conformal bootstrap on a domain with boundary is that the boundary $N$-point function should give the joint law of the total masses of a GMC measure on disjoint intervals.
+At the level of mathematics the bootstrap problem has recently been solved in the groundbreaking work \cite{GKRV} in the case of the $N$-point function on the Riemann sphere and then in \cite{GKRV2} for the case of arbitrary correlations on any boundaryless Riemann surface.
+In the boundary case the method of \cite{GKRV, GKRV2} has recently been adapted to the case of the annulus in \cite{Wu} and the more general boundary cases are a work in progress by the authors of \cite{GKRV, Wu}.
+As an illustration we give the statement \cite[Theorem 1.3]{Wu} on the annulus $\mathbb{A} := \{ z \: \vert \: |q| \leq |z| \leq 1 \} $ giving the bootstrap formula for the boundary one-point LCFT correlation on $\mathbb{A}$:

+Similarly for the boundary 4-point function or the 1-bulk-2-boundary point function on $\mathbb{H}$ one expects the following bootstrap formulas: